skip to main content

 The School requires three letters of recommendation (professional and/or academic).

-• Of the three letters, our preference is at least one letter be provided by an academic reference and one letter provided by a professional reference.
+• Of the three letters, our preference is for at least one letter to be provided by an academic reference and one letter provided by a professional reference.
 The remaining letter may be either professional or academic.

 • For the academic reference, it should come from one of the applicant's course instructors who can attest to the applicant's capability to pursue graduate studies.